 The council subsequently refused permission in July, saying the developer John Williams should not have taken any action before the planning committee returned a decision.

 It also rejected the request to build flats.
 The demolition is now being investigated by the council.

-Marcus Goldsworthy, operational manager for development control at the Vale of Glamorgan, said: "Unfortunately, during the course of processing, the application the applicant went ahead and demolished the building without the requisite permission and this is also being fully investigated.'Over-development'
+Marcus Goldsworthy, operational manager for development control at the Vale of Glamorgan, said: "Unfortunately, during the course of processing, the application the applicant went ahead and demolished the building without the requisite permission and this is also being fully investigated.

 Audrey Preston, chair of St Brides and Ogmore-by-Sea community council, told BBC Wales she had been very disappointed when the hotel was demolished.